jlamim/codeigniter-coinpayments-api/README.md

 After set this values, open `config/autoload.php` and define `coinpayments` to autoload `$autoload['libraries'] = array();`, so that you can use any method from this library in your application any time.

+## Methods in this library

+`getAccountInfo`: Gets your current CoinPayments.net basic infos.
+`getRates`: Gets the current CoinPayments.net exchange rate.
+Output includes both crypto and fiat currencies.
+`getBalances`: Gets your current coin balances (only includes coins with a balance unless all = TRUE) `getDepositAddress`: Returns the address for deposit in personal wallet.
+`createTransactionSimple`: Creates a basic transaction with minimal parameters `createTransaction`: Creates a transaction (See https://www.coinpayments.net/apidoc-create-transaction for more infos) `getCallbackAddress`: Creates an address for receiving payments into your CoinPayments Wallet `createWithdrawal`: Creates a withdrawal from your account to a specified address.
+`createTransfer`: Creates a transfer from your account to a specified merchant.
+`sendToPayByName`: Creates a transfer from your account to a specified $PayByName tag.

 ## Examples

 In the `examples` directory, have a complete installation of CodeIgniter 3 with some examples using the CoinPayment API and the library in this repository.